kjayhan/kdata/README.md

 </td>
 <td style="text-align:center;">
-A dataset containing information about international students at each school/ university in Korea, containing information including their country of origin, visa type, major, TOPIK results and more
+A dataset containing information about international students at each school/ university in Korea, containing information about the number of international students at Korean schools, including the school’s name, region, the type of school (university, cyber university, etc.), classification (private vs. public), the field of study, and the number of students
 </td>
 <td style="text-align:center;">
-Available (to-be-documented)
+Available
 </td>
 <td style="text-align:center;">
-2024-03-26
+2024-05-12
 </td>
 </tr>
 <tr>